benalterman/MyNewHome/README.md

 MyNewHome is currently not hosted.
 It was formerly accessible at url: www.mynewhomeapp.xyz

-Screenshots of the webaite are in the screenshot folder.
+Screenshots of the website are in the screenshot folder.

 Here is a demo of the site: https://www.youtube.com/watch?v=FL78qsCTZGY&feature=youtu.be